CONTENTS

 not only across the country but especially in the province of Saskatchewan.

-cut out of our funded agencies.
-So their money doesn’t flow to us to the
+our funded agencies.
+So their money doesn’t flow to us to the agencies; it

-agencies; it flows direct to the agencies.
-To date they still haven’t
+flows direct to the agencies.
+To date they still haven’t communicated to us

-communicated to us what that actual reduction is going to be.
-We’re talking an
+what that actual reduction is going to be.
+We’re talking an announcement that

-hopefully get a sense of what that is and where that’s going to be targeted and
+get a sense of what that is and where that’s going to be targeted and exactly

-exactly which services they’re reducing to which providers.
-But in terms of
+which services they’re reducing to which providers.
+But in terms of ours, I

-ours, I think what’s important to note with that 200,000 is it wasn’t allocated
+think what’s important to note with that 200,000 is it wasn’t allocated to any

-to any CBO in particular.
-It was money that was sitting there in surplus at the
+CBO in particular.
+It was money that was sitting there in surplus at the end of

 Yeah, thanks.
 And also I just want to maybe provide some context with respect